Volkh-Zero/Quantum-Aeon-Fluxor-workflow-mcp/README.md

 An MCP (Model Context Protocol) server that implements the AI Expert Workflow using OpenRouter API for AI capabilities.
 This project allows you to consult with AI experts in product management, UX design, and software architecture to plan and develop your projects.
 It can be used standalone or with Task Master for task management (optional).

+## How AI Expert Workflow Interacts With You

+The AI Expert Workflow is designed to provide a natural, conversational experience that guides you through the product development process:

+### Conversation Flow

+The system engages in conversation with you until you're ready to generate a document:

+1. **You Control Document Generation**
+   - The AI will chat with you until you explicitly request document generation with phrases like "generate document" or "create PRD"
+   - If you request a document before all important topics are covered, the AI will let you know what's missing and continue the conversation
+   - Only when all necessary topics are covered will the AI generate the document

+2. **Comprehensive Topic Coverage**
+   - The AI guides you through all important aspects of your product
+   - Each expert focuses on specific topics (product vision, user personas, technical architecture, etc.)
+   - The AI doesn't move to the next topic until the current one is thoroughly explored

+3. **Verification Before Completion**
+   - Before concluding each stage, the AI verifies that all your requirements are accurately captured
+   - The AI asks for your confirmation before generating any document
+   - You have full control over when to move forward

+### Document Storage

+When you're ready to generate documents:

+- Each expert's document is saved in both the main directory and the scripts directory
+- The Product Manager's document (PRD) is saved as `scripts/prd.txt` for Task Master compatibility
+- The UX Designer's document is saved as `scripts/ux_design.txt`
+- The Software Architect's document is saved as `scripts/software_spec.txt`
+- A comprehensive document combining all three experts' outputs is also generated

 ## 🚀 Quick Start for End Users

 ### Standalone Usage (Recommended)